+[ 1 egg or seminal fluid under Subsection (2)(b)(v). (b) Conduct referred to under Subsection (2)(a) is: (i) sexual intercourse between the actor and a person the actor knows has kinship to the actor as a related person; (ii) the insertion or placement of the provider's seminal fluid into the vagina, cervix, or uterus of a related person by means other than sexual intercourse; (iii) providing or making available his seminal fluid for the purpose of insertion or placement of the fluid into the vagina, cervix, or uterus of a related person by means other than sexual intercourse; (iv) a woman 18 years of age or older who: (A) knowingly allows the insertion of the seminal fluid of a provider into her vagina, cervix, or uterus by means other than sexual intercourse; and (B) knows that the seminal fluid is that of a person with whom she has kinship as a related person; or (v) providing the actor's sperm or human egg that is used to conduct in vitro fertilization, or any other means of fertilization, with the human egg or sperm of a person who is a related person. (c) This Subsection (2) does not prohibit providing a fertilized human egg if the provider of the fertilizing sperm is not a related person regarding the person providing the egg.
+3. Incest is a third degree felony.
+4. A provider under this section is not a donor under Section 78B-15-702.
+77-36-1.
+Definitions.
+[Cohabitant Abuse Procedures Act] As used in this chapter: "Cohabitant" means the same as that term is defined in Section 78B-7-102.
+"Department" means the Department of Public Safety.
+"Divorced" means an individual who has obtained a divorce under Title 30, Chapter 3, Divorce.
 "Domestic violence" or "domestic violence offense" means any criminal offense involving violence or physical harm or threat of violence or physical harm, or any attempt, conspiracy, or solicitation to commit a criminal offense involving violence or physical harm, when committed by one cohabitant against another.
-"Domestic violence" or "domestic violence offense" also means commission or attempt to commit, any of the following offenses by one cohabitant against another: (a) aggravated assault, as described in Section 76-5-103; (b) assault, as described in Section 76-5-102; (c) criminal homicide, as described in Section 76-5-201; (d) harassment, as described in Section 76-5-106; (e) electronic communication harassment, as described in Section 76-9-201; (f) kidnapping, child kidnapping, or aggravated kidnapping, as described in Sections 76-5-301, 76-5-301.1, and 76-5-302; (g) mayhem, as described in Section 76-5-105; (h) sexual offenses, as described in Title 76, Chapter 5, Part 4, Sexual Offenses, and Section 76-5b201, Sexual exploitation of a minor -- Offenses; (i) stalking, as described in Section 76-5-106.5; (j) unlawful detention or unlawful detention of a minor, as described in Section 76-5-304; (k) violation of a protective order or ex parte protective order, as described in Section 76-5-108; (l) any offense against property described in Title 76, Chapter 6, Part 1, Property Destruction, Title 76, Chapter 6, Part 2, Burglary and Criminal Trespass, or Title 76, Chapter 6, Part 3, Robbery; (m) possession of a deadly weapon with intent to assault, as described in Section 76-10-507; (n) discharge of a firearm from a vehicle, near a highway, or in the direction of any person, building, or vehicle, as described in Section 76-10-508; (o) disorderly conduct, as defined in Section 76-9-
+"Domestic violence" or "domestic violence offense" also means commission or attempt to commit, any of the following offenses by one cohabitant against another. (a) aggravated assault, as described in Section 76-5-103; (b) assault, as described in Section 76-5-103; (c) certiminal homicide, as described in Section 76-5-201; (d) harassment, as described in Section 76-5-105; (e) electronic communication harassment, as described in Section 76-5-105; (h) sexual offenses, as described in Title 76, Chapter 5, Part 4, Sexual Offenses, and Secribed in Section 76-5-302; (g) mayhem, as described in Section 76-5-105; (h) secual offenses, as described in Title 76, Chapter 5, Part 4, Sexual Offenses, and Secribed in Section 76-5-304; (k) violation of a protective order or ex parte protective order, as described in Section 76-5-108; (l) any offense against property described in Title 76, Chapter 6, Part 3, Robbery; (m) possession of a deadly weapon with intent to assault, as described in Section 76-10-507; (n) discharge of a frearm from a vehicle, near a highway, or in the direction of any person, building, or vehicle, as described in Section 76-10-508; (o) disorderly conduct, as defined in section 76-10-508; (o) disorderly conduct, as defined in section 76-10-508; (d) and frearm from a vehicle, near a highway, or in the direction of any person, building, or vehicle, as described in Section 76-10-508; (o) disorderly conduct, as define